 Spring green broccoli and pea soup in a stainless steel pot with an immersion blender.

-The soup serves two people as a generous main or four as a starter portion.
+The soup serves two people as a generous main course or four as a starter portion.

 Divide the broccoli soup between two to four bowls, and top with a drizzle of cashew cream, toasted sunflower seeds, the reserved basil leaves, and lemon zest.